Public History Course Descriptions

 - All courses and internships are 3 credits each.

-- For a list of non-Public History courses in numerical order, view here.
+- List of non-Public History courses in numerical order

-- For a list of non-Public History courses by area, view here.
+- List of non-Public History courses by area

 PHST 601.
 Introduction to Public History -- Drs.
 Gray and Taylor